 Alternative energy technologies

-It’s been estimated that our individual share of the energy used for transportation, heating, manufacturing and agriculture would require 100 human slaves working around the clock for every Canadian citizen in the country.
+It’s been estimated that our individual share of the energy used for transportation, heating, manufacturing and agriculture would require 100 human slaves working around the clock for every citizen of the modern world.
 That’s a slave population of more than 3 billion people for my country of Canada alone.
-Crude oil has made the energy to power these “mechanical slaves” relatively easy to come by so far in mechanical form, but make no mistake.
-None of the alternative energy technologies on the horizon right now currently offer even the promise of the easily obtainable, highly concentrated, and simply portable energy source that crude oil has offered until now.
-Do you expect to see alternatives that will be as effective as crude oil?
+Crude oil has made the energy to power these “mechanical slaves” relatively easy to come by so far and cheap, but make no mistake.
+None of the alternative energy technologies on the horizon right now currently offer even the promise of the easily obtainable, highly concentrated, and simply portable liquid energy source that crude oil has offered.
+Do you expect to see alternatives that will be as effective as crude?
 I wouldn’t bet on it.
-Here’re some questions to consider when thinking why…
+Here’re some questions to consider when thinking why . . .

-- How come fleets of jetliners aren’t flying on bio-fuels?
+- How come fleets of jetliners aren’t flying exclusively on bio-fuels?

-- Why are so few Canadian homes heated by the sun?
+- Why are so few modern homes heated by the sun?

-Alternative energy technologies like these and others will take over from the oil-based ones we depend on now (I even have an online course that explains how to do this in your own life), but only in the context of using much less energy per person than we do today.
+Alternative energy technologies like solar, wind and others will take over from the oil-based ones we depend on now (I even have an online course that explains how to do this in your own life), but only in the context of using much less energy per person than we do today.
 Solar and wind are very diffuse energy sources and we’ve become used to the very dense and convenient energy stored in fossil fuels.

 Electricity is an interesting case in point.
 It has the potential to be one of the big turn-around stories of the energy world.
 That’s because electricity isn’t a source of energy, but rather just one form of it.
-And depending on how electricity is generated, it can either be a very dirty and unsustainable option, or a remarkably green and sustainable way to make things happen.
+And depending on how electricity is generated, it can either be a dirty option, or a remarkably clean way to make things happen.
 The move to encourage electricity generated by wind and photovoltaics begins to change everything about the way you need to look at electricity as a home energy option.
-That said, it’s also important to realize that all the windmills and photovoltaic installations you see cropping up in the countryside are only happening because of massive government subsidies that pay producers as much as 1000% more than current market prices for 20 years to produce alternative electricity.
+That said, it’s also important to realize that all the windmills and photovoltaic installations you see cropping up in the countryside are only happening because of massive government subsidies that pay producers as much as 1000% more than current market prices (and for decades, too) to produce alternative electricity.
 I doubt electric power will ever get very cheap, but at least the electrons will keep on flowing as long as the sun shines and wind blows.

 Best homes of the future

 So what will the most desirable homes of the future look like if Mr. Rubin is correct in his book?
 They’ll probably be quite a bit smaller than the average right now, and they’ll be built for much greater efficiency than today.
-Optimal locations will be closer to sources of food production, closer to sources of bio-fuels and closer to public transportation.
+Optimal locations will be closer to sources of food production, closer to forests and sources of bio-fuels and closer to public transportation.
 Desirable homes will also be part of communities designed around the assumption of travel by foot and bicycle, not on the current idea that everyone will jump into one of their two cars whenever they leave home to pop down to the shop to buy a bottle of salad dressing.